Seattle Cruise Port Guide: Gateway to the Pacific Northwest

 Here, you’ll encounter the lively fish-throwing at Pike Place Fish Market, the original Starbucks for a coffee fix, and the colorful yet slightly gross Gum Wall.
 The market is also home to a vibrant flower market—perfect for picking up a fresh bouquet for your cabin—and offers an array of fresh seafood and delicious food stalls.
 Don’t miss giving Rachel, the bronze piggy bank, a pat.

-Exploring the market could take hours, as it’s packed with more experiences than one can cover in a short visit.
+Exploring the market could take hours, as it’s packed with experiences that one can’t cover in a short visit.
 It’s busiest in the afternoon, so an early morning visit is recommended to avoid the crowds.

 We opted for a late hotel checkout on embarkation day to squeeze in some time at Pike Place Market.
 Although our visit was brief, it was undoubtedly worth it.